isomerpages/moe-andersonpri/_distinctive-programmes/ANDventure/Overview of ANDventure.md

 <p>4. <strong>EMPOWER</strong>&nbsp;multi-modality in communications as designers of learning</p>
 <p>ANDventure integrates the arts with other subjects, thus providing an interdisciplinary approach which opens up a whole new dimension of experiential and authentic learning.
 Students develop an enduring appreciation of the different art forms, are empowered to design their final product through co-creation, and to communicate their ideas using multiple intelligences.</p>

-*Most importantly, ANDventure enables our students to embrace learning as a 'lifelong adventure'.*
+<p>*Most importantly, ANDventure enables our students to embrace learning as a 'lifelong adventure'.*</p>